 - the profit and loss account;

-- the balance sheet;
+- the statement of comprehensive income;

 - the statement of changes in members' balances;

-- the statement of cash flows;
+- the balance sheet;

-- the accounting policies; and
+- the stement of cash flows;

 - the related notes 1 to 20.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "the Financial Reporting Standard applicable in the UK and Republic of Ireland", the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005).